 Upon the retirement of Capital Credits, the Cooperative works diligently to deliver these funds to active and former Members.
 As described above in General Retirement, some retired Capital Credit funds are sent in the form of a check via U.S. Mail to the last known mailing address on the primary account as designated in the Cooperative’s billing system.
 If this address is incorrect, the Post Office will return the check to the Cooperative as undeliverable.

 For active Members, a returned Capital Credit check will be voided and the retirement amount will be credited to the Member’s primary account as designated in the Cooperative’s billing system.

 Anyone who believes they may have unclaimed retired Capital Credits should check HERE.
-The Cooperative also publishes a list of Members with unclaimed retired Capital Credits each year in the March/April edition of The Current.
-Former and current Members can update their address on file and/or claim eligible retired Capital Credits by contacting a Member Services Representative at 850-627-7651 during normal business hours.
+The Cooperative also publishes a list of active and former Members with unclaimed retired Capital Credits each year in the March/April edition of The Current.
+Former and active Members can update their address on file and/or claim eligible retired Capital Credits by contacting a Member Services Representative at 850-627-7651 during normal business hours.
 The Cooperative’s Capital Credits Clerk will be notified of the updated address, and eligible Capital Credit retirements will be issued.